 Annual Mentoring Workshop for Junior Women at Midwest Econometrics Group- November 6-7, 2021

 The Workshop will provide an opportunity for young women in the profession to interact with established senior mentors, with the goal of helping them start building a substantive, long-lasting intellectual relationship.
 It will also present potential opportunities for collaboration.
 The location of the Annual Meeting of the Midwest Econometrics Group changes every year.

 2021-2022 Emerging Poverty Scholars Fellowship - TBD

 The Institute for Research on Poverty (IRP) at the University of Wisconsin–Madison invites applications from junior scholars from underrepresented racial and ethnic populations for its 2021-2022 Emerging Poverty Scholars Fellowship program.
 Held at the University of Wisconsin-Madison in Madison, Wisconsin.

-Summer Economics Fellows Program - Summer; applications due in February
+Summer Economics Fellows Program - Summer; applications due February 1

 Sponsored by the American Economic Association and the National Science Foundation, summer economics fellowships are available to senior graduate students and junior faculty.
 During their residency, fellows participate as members of the research community while engaged in a research project of their own choosing.
 Location varies based on supporting sponsors.